*If you would like to see a talk Skye gave about dietas at a Plant People South Africa event, click here.

 What is a Dieta?

-Streaming the elemental forces of nature
+Partnering with the elemental forces of nature

-It is also used to give protection and defences, purify and clear our physical and energetic obstructions that may be preventing this channeling from taking place and to cleanse and renew one’s energy after working intensively with patients.
+It is also used to give protection and defences, purify and clear our physical and energetic obstructions that may be preventing this partnership from taking place and to cleanse and renew one’s energy after working intensively with patients.

 “The plants sing and speak to you if you listen to them with respect, and they allow you to see by way of visions and dreams.”
 In the Amazonian societies under study, we observed that during the traditional medicine apprenticeship, the initiates dedicate a fundamental part of the process to developing the capacity to “see”, establishing contact with the spirit world.
 This capacity to see is an aspect of extreme importance in shamanic traditions.
 Thus, it is not surprising that apprentices invest considerable time, resources, and effort in developing it.
 In the Peruvian east-central Amazon region the most important way to acquire this capacity is through shamanic diets.” -Elsevier (Journal of Ethno-Pharmacology)

 An ancient practice of entering the inner and outer wilderness